camorante/Company-Churn-Final/README.md

 Some features(SLAPercentageMean, TicketsClosedCount, SLAPercentageTotal, SLATimeUsedMean, RMAUnitsCount, NonCompliantSLACount ) with a correlation = 1 were removed

-ChurnPerc is removed as it is a target value also in case of regression and not a classification.
+ChurnPerc is removed as it is a target value as well, it would only be used in case of regression and not classification.

 #### Duplicates: ####